Jerry Hadley

 Jerry Hadley (June 16, 1952 – July 18, 2007) was an American operatic tenor.
-He received three Grammy awards for his vocal performances in the recordings of Jenůfa (2004 Grammy Award for Best Opera Recording), Susannah (1995 Grammy Award for Best Opera Recording), and Candide (1992 Grammy Award for Best Classical Album).
+He received three Grammy Awards for his vocal performances in the recordings of Jenůfa (2004 Grammy Award for Best Opera Recording), Susannah (1995 Grammy Award for Best Opera Recording), and Candide (1992 Grammy Award for Best Classical Album).
 Hadley was a leading American tenor for nearly two decades.
 He was mentored by soprano Joan Sutherland and her husband, conductor Richard Bonynge.
 Leonard Bernstein chose Hadley for his 1989 recording of Candide on Deutsche Grammophon.
 Aside from singing opera and operetta, Hadley also sang on Broadway.

 Early life and training

-Hadley was born and raised in Manlius, Illinois, of Italian and English parents.
+Hadley was born and raised on a farm near Manlius, Illinois, of Italian and English parents.
 He attended Bradley University in Peoria, Illinois, where he was a member of the Delta Nu chapter of Phi Mu Alpha, a men's music fraternity.
 Hadley first studied to become a conductor, but after four years turned to singing.
 He studied voice under Dr. John Davis while at Bradley, ultimately earning his master's degree in voice at the University of Illinois at Urbana–Champaign.
 At Illinois he studied voice with Grace Wilson and James Bailey, and coached with pianists John Wustman and Eric Dalheim.
 He starred in many School of Music opera productions, including Tamino in Mozart's The Magic Flute, Nemorino in Donizetti's L'elisir d'amore, Alfred in Johann Strauss II's Die Fledermaus, and Tom Rakewell in The Rake's Progress by Stravinsky.